Simple 1D FEM in C

 // Convenience function for assembling band matrix

-void fem_assemble_band(fem_t* fe, double* R, double* K)
+void fem_assemble_band(fem_t fe, double* R, bandmat_t K)

 {